Hong Kong Island

 Oi!

 Oi! is housed in a Grade II historic Arts and Crafts-style building on Oil Street, built in 1908 as a clubhouse of the Royal Hong Kong Yacht Club.
 Its name is a call for people’s attention, directing it to a platform here where visions of art can be materialised.
 It works closely with the Hong Kong Visual Arts Centre, its sister organisation under the Art Promotion office, to nurture young artists, promote community art and stage exciting new exhibitions.
 The site is not only charming but steeped in history.
-Please call ahead for opening hours, and to make sure there are ongoing exhibitions before your visit.
+Call ahead to find out if there are any ongoing exhibitions before your visit.

 Para Site